dharam1989/nodeWithAngular2/README.md

 1. npm install -g @angular/cli
 2. run "npm install" in your root folder
 3. cd client
-4. run "npm install" in your clinet folder
+4. run "npm install" in your client folder
+5. run "ng build" in your client folder
+6. cd ..
 This project was generated with github (https://github.com/dharam1989/nodeWithAngular2.git) version 1.0.0

 ## Development server
-Run `npm run dev` for a dev server.
+Run `npm run dev` from your root for a dev server.
 Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.